This topic introduces the basic concepts of Cloud Config.

-- Physical resources such as computing instances and storage instances.
+- Instances, such as compute instances and storage instances

-- Management Concepts of application-level products such as work groups and workflows.
+- Management elements of application products, such as workspaces and workflows

-- When you select a resource type that is within the monitoring range, all physical resources of this type under the account are tracked and configuration change snapshots are recorded every 10 minutes.
+- If a resource type is added to the monitoring scope, Cloud Config tracks your resources of this type and records their configuration changes every 10 minutes.

-- When a resource type is removed from the monitoring scope, all entity resources of this type under the account stop recording configuration changes.
+- If a resource type is removed from the monitoring scope, Cloud Config does not record the configuration changes to the resources of this type.